namanjain-iitr/burger-builder/README.md

 # burger-builder
-Burger Builder project from udemy React course to learn Development in
+Burger Builder project from udemy React course to learn Development in React